jorzel/hashnode/clxp63w7700010amcewum0y73.md

 key: Bearer 9, fields: map[Authorization:Bearer 9 Content-Type:application/json]
 ```

-As we expected, some of the requests have incorrect `Authorization` field.
+As we expected, some of the requests have incorrect `Authorization` field, because `headers` has been shared between concurrent operations.

+The solution here is simple: use a deep copy instead of a shallow one.
+Although using deep copy seems straightforward when dealing with concurrent access to shared resources, even experienced developers can make mistakes.
+It is crucial to be extremely careful when duplicating mutable structures to avoid errors.

 ## Conclusion